Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Well, you were rude to how Leonardo da Vinci.

-That's how he says it in modernism.
+That's how he says it in modern English.

-English.
-That's how he says it.
 That is how he says it.

 Jess, you're being very rude.
-I need to leave.

 All right.